stephane-caron/pink/README.md

 ### Task targets

 Aside from their costs, most tasks take a second set of parameters called *target*.
-For example, a body task aims for a target transform, while a posture task aims for a target configuration vector.
+For example, a frame task aims for a target transform, while a posture task aims for a target configuration vector.
 Targets are set by the `set_target` function:

 ```python
     tasks["posture"].set_target(